Parametrically driven Kerr temporal soliton crystals

-{\it Introduction.} Self-organized patterns \cite{crossPatternFormationOutside1993} in coupled dynamical systems underpin emergent behaviors across diverse disciplines, from social networks \cite{Mariani2024} and biological cells \cite{Kawaguchi2017} to bacterial colonies \cite{Sokolov2007} and topological materials \cite{Li2021}.
+{\it Introduction.} { Self-organized patterns \cite{crossPatternFormationOutside1993} in coupled dynamical systems underpin emergent behaviors across diverse disciplines, from social networks \cite{Mariani2024} and biological cells \cite{Kawaguchi2017} to bacterial colonies \cite{Sokolov2007} and topological materials \cite{Li2021}.
 These systems exhibit emergent patterns often driven by nonlinear interactions among individual components \cite{Casadiego2017}.
 Self-organization also occurs in optical systems, where nonlinear wave interactions give rise to a wide range of complex states \cite{Dudley2014}.
-Cavity solitons (CS) \cite{Wabnitz1993,Leo2010,Herr2014}, a special class of dissipative solitons \cite{grelu_dissipative_2012}, arise from optical cavities due to the balances where nonlinearity counteracts dispersion, while coherent driving compensates for dissipation \cite{haelterman_dissipative_1992,Wabnitz1993}.
-Their robustness and stability make optical cavities compelling platforms for exploring nonlinear many-body interactions \cite{Rotschild2006,Peleg2014}.
+Cavity solitons (CS) \cite{Wabnitz1993,Leo2010,Herr2014}, a special class of dissipative solitons \cite{grelu_dissipative_2012}, arise in optical resonators from the balance between dispersion and nonlinearity, with coherent driving compensating dissipation \cite{haelterman_dissipative_1992,Wabnitz1993}.
+They occur in both spatial and temporal settings \cite{kartashov_frontiers_2019,sun2024multidimensional,Sun2023bullets,sunTransdimensionalDynamicsKerr2025}, making optical cavities compelling platforms for exploring nonlinear many-body interactions \cite{Rotschild2006,Peleg2014}.
 CS form optical frequency combs (OFC), which have revolutionized modern photonics, driving advancements in high-speed communications \cite{MarinPalomo2017}, low-noise radiofrequency generation \cite{Lucas2020}, and precision distance ranging \cite{Trocha2018}.
 Investigations into soliton stability and dynamics have revealed a variety of solitonic states, including breather solitons \cite{Guo2017,Yu2017,Lucas2017}, bound soliton molecules \cite{Liu2023,Weng2020}, and localized chaotic soliton interactions \cite{Nielsen2021,Sun2022OL,Sun2023chaos}.
-Beyond individual solitons, nonlinear optical cavities can support soliton crystals (SC), which are periodic arrays of soliton within a cavity.
+Beyond individual solitons, nonlinear optical cavities can support soliton crystals (SC), which are periodic arrays of solitons within a cavity.
 SC provide new opportunities for enhancing the power efficiency and tunability of OFC while preserving coherence \cite{Cole2017,Karpov2019,He2020,Lu2021,taheri2022,Guidry2023,Hu2024}.